avadonley/stepvarepo/README.md

 There may occasionally be a hiccup if the caching system provided by SiteGround decides to cache one of the application's pages in an erroneous way.
 The cache can be cleared via the Dashboard by navigating to Speed -> Caching on the lefthand side of the control panel, choosing the DYNAMIC CACHE option in the center of the screen, and then clicking the Flush Cache option with a small broom icon under Actions.

 ## External Libraries and APIs
 The only outside library utilized by the Step VA is the jQuery library.
 The version of jQuery used by the system is stored locally within the repo, within the lib folder. jQuery was used to implement form validation and the hiding/showing of certain page elements.
+Additionally, the Font Awesome library was used for some of the icon pictures.
+This library is linked in the headers of some files "https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.0.0-beta3/css/all.min.css".

 ## Potential Improvements
 Below is a list of improvements that could be made to the system in subsequent semesters.
 * Rename the database
 * Adding special buttons across pages (e.g. ‘View and Change Hours’ may have a ‘Return to My Hours’ option rather than only ‘Return to Dashboard’)
-* Added fucntionality for users who are participants, some participant functionality code exists within the current code, only it is commented out
+* Added functionality for users who are participants, some participant functionality code exists within the current code, only it is commented out
 * Link calendar to Google calendar, add links to Google forms
 * Edits so screen size may no longer affect alignment of headers and tables
 * Remove the admin's ability to sign up admin account for an event